 Finally, the book “Frozen Dimensions – The Fossil Insects and other Invertebrates in amber” by Zhang Weiwei (2017) has arrived.

-With the 692 full-color pages, it is a decidedly huge volume, with his easy to recognize yellow hardcover, the book is characterized by the presence of an impressive number of nicely organized color plates very well illustrated.
+With 692 full-color pages, it is a decidedly huge volume, with his easy-to-recognize yellow hardcover, the book is characterized by the presence of an impressive number of nicely organized color plates very well illustrated.
 Despite being written in Chinese, the organisms represented carry Latin nomenclature, so even if you’re not a native Chinese speaker, it’s extremely easy to navigate through the various images and chapters

 Mainly devoted to the faunas of Burma, there are references and images of specimens present in the Dominican and Baltic ambers.
 The print quality is good, as is the binding.

 The book begins with three double-page color plates depicting the paleoenvironment in which amber deposition occurred, with some iconic insects, followed by about thirty descriptive pages on the history of amber and its deposits (presumably Chinese).
 The rest of the volume is a florilegium of detailed photographs (2000 images…!), reporting more than 600 species of invertebrates, 6 Phyla, 12 Classes, and 67 Orders.
 The fourth part deals with fossil evidence of animal behavior, such as mimicry, feeding, predation, reproduction, and parasites… concluding with the 5th part related to the preservation of insects in amber and the amber itself, such as -the horrible- delamination phenomena.

 Although it is very difficult to find and relatively expensive (I was so lucky to find my copy on Amazon…), it is a book that should not be missing from the library of amber collectors, paleo-entomologists, jewelers, and university students.